cliffordkaosei/Fantasy-Premier-League/README.md

 # Fantasy-Premier-League Predictive Analysis :soccer:

 Welcome to my FPL project!
-The aim is go end to end from data collection to predicting the players to have the most points this season.
+The aim is go end to end from data collection to predicting the players to have the most points this season (23/24).
-This readme will be updated as I progress along
+This readme will be updated as I progress along.

 ## Objectives :memo:
 - Collect historical FPL player data, as far as data is available